 Improve Observation Skills

-Its like reading; to improve observation skills we need to be learn them and practise them.
+Its like reading; to improve observation skills we need to learn them and practise them.
 Learn how to look and also to analyse what is seen.

 Visual literacy is the ability to communicate through pictures or symbols.
 It starts with observation and then analysing that observation.
 We won’t understand anything unless we take the time to look at it properly.